drogel/keyboard_attachable/doc/keyboard_attachable.md

 This widget can be used to animate its child when the soft keyboard is shown or hidden, so that the child widget appears to be attached to the keyboard.

-If no child widget is passed to the `KeyboardAttachable`, it can still be used to animate the shrinkage and expansion of the layout when the keyboard is shown an hidden, respectively.
+Even if no child widget is passed to `KeyboardAttachable`, it can still be used to animate the shrinkage and expansion of the layout when the keyboard is shown an hidden, respectively.
+In order for this to work, this widget has to be attached to the bottom of the page, for example, by using a `FooterLayout`, and the `Scaffold.resizeToAvoidBottomInset` parameter of the `Scaffold` above the page has to be set to false.

+In addition to that, when there are `SafeArea`s involved the layout, it is recommended to set their `SafeArea.maintainBottomViewPadding` property to true in order for the animations to run smoothly.

 ### Constructor